-Regardless of who is Liable, it is Insurance Companies that Pay
+Regardless of Who is Liable, It is Insurance Companies that Pays

-Whether the argument that the company or its driver was responsible for an accident prevails, neither party will ever actually pay for the damages.
-It will ultimately be an insurance company cutting the check and insurance adjusters are cunning and ruthless when it comes to finding ways out of footing the bill.
-You can expect that they will provide legal representation for their policy holder and make attempts to lure you into a settlement that is not in your interest or into providing statements that undermine your cause.
+Whether the argument that the company or its driver was responsible for an accident prevails, neither party will ever actually pay out of pocket for the crash-related damages.
+It will ultimately be an insurance company cutting the check.
+Because of that, claims adjusters can be very cunning and ruthless when it comes to finding ways out of paying the bill.
+You can expect that insurance carrier will provide legal representation for their policyholder and make attempts to lure you, the victim, into a settlement that is not in your interest or into using evidence and your own words to undermine your case.

-Rosenfeld Injury Lawyers is an award winning and leading personal injury law firm that has helped countless clients recover the compensation they were entitled to following accidents with negligent individuals and companies.
-Our car accident law team specializes in automotive injury cases and has extensive experience, knowledge and a track record of success.
-We are not only able to maximize the value of your case, but we have experience working with insurance companies and keeping clients from falling into the traps that they set.
+Rosenfeld Injury Lawyers is an award-winning personal injury law firm that has helped countless clients recover the compensation they were entitled to receive following an accident caused by negligent individuals and companies.
+Our car accident law team specializes in automotive injury cases.
+We have extensive experience, knowledge and a track record of success.
+We are not only able to maximize the value of your case, but we have experience working with insurance companies and keeping clients from falling into the traps that claim adjusters set.

 Contact us today to arrange a risk-free consultation with one of our highly qualified Chicago car accident attorneys so that we can gather all of the information we need to get to work on your case quickly.
-You can be certain that the defense has already begun building a case against your claim, which is why it is so important to get started as soon as possible.
-Our lawyers will travel to meet you or be happy to speak at any of our offices throughout the Chicago area and will answer any questions that you have about your legal rights and options.
+You can be certain that the defense has already begun building a case against you, which is why it is so important to get started now.
+Our lawyers will travel to meet you at your location or be happy to talk with you at any of our offices throughout the Chicago area.
+Our attorneys will answer any questions that you have about your legal rights and options.
 If we are unable to secure compensation on your behalf, our services will be free of charge.